sassoftware/iot-anomaly-detection-hvac/data/README.md

 Work in progress.
-We will add data shortly.
+We will add data soon.